-Bring to boil.
 Simmer for a few minutes until bananas become tender.
-It doesn’t take long, as bananas are already partly cooked during frying.
+It doesn’t take long, as bananas are already fried.

 Sprinkle garam masala, close lid and turn off heat.

-Optional: You can also add a little chopped coriander leaves as a garnish.
+Optional: You can also add a few chopped coriander leaves as a garnish.